iambonface/andela-objects-day1/README.md

 	This program can also calculate BMI (Body Mass Index)

 	Args:
-		Provide firstname, lastname, height, weight and age for parent (super class) Other subclass contain specific properties like Speciality and staff_iD FOR Doctor and The Patient subclass containes disease as subclass
+		Provide firstname, lastname, height, weight and age and specific properties like speciality and staff_iD for Doctors and diesease for patients

 	Results:
 	    The program can generate name, BMI and status of body weight if the get_bmi() function is called.